kjaswal2/kjaswal2.github.io/index.md

 ## About Me

 I am Krishna Jaswal!
+I am currently a sophomore in highschool.
+I love Dum Dums!

 ## About My Project

-My final project is calcualting the possible combination of Dum Dum flavors in a bag based on how much it weighs (pounds).
+My final project is calcualting the possible combination of Dum Dum flavors in a bag based on how much it weighs (pounds) and creating a GUI to display the function.

 [My Final Report](files/finalreport.pdf)